-Knowing your personal motivations and main triggers to impulse spend will help you to better manage your money and impulse spending habits.
+Knowing your personal motivations and main triggers to impulse spending will help you to manage your money and impulse spending habits better.

 Triggers that can lead to impulsive shopping include:

-Research suggests that more extroverted personality types, status or image conscious people, those who prefer to live in the moment, and make quick decisions are more likely to be impulse shoppers.
+Research suggests that more extroverted personality types, status or image-conscious people, and those who prefer to live in the moment and make quick decisions are more likely to be impulse shoppers.